How To Save An Overwatered Dying Succulent Plant?

 It would be best if you placed it in both direct sunlight and partial sunlight.
 Generally, succulents love 4 to 5 hours of daylight, but over-light and direct sun rays will kill the succulents.
 Therefore, Gardner moved it to a partial sunlight place to make them outstanding.
 The succulent grower will pour sufficient water: Overwater will flow out from the hole automatically.

 Succulents need rich nutrient soil.
-Every succulent needs nutrient soil to grow because healthy nutrient soil recovers the damaged leaves, roots, and stems.
+Every succulent needs nutrient soil to grow healthy and naturally because healthy nutrient soil recovers the damaged leaves, roots, and stems.

 Succulents need transplantation to grow well.
 Transplantation brings freshness to healthy leaves, stems, and roots.
-By changing, the pot will cure the damaged leaves and protect them from insects.
-The fresh pot will remove the insecticides.
+By changing, the pot will cure the damaged leaves and protect them from insects and mealy bugs.

 What Does a Rotting Succulent Look Like?